Waverly School District 145

 Waverly School District 145 is a public school district serving the communities of Alvo, Eagle, Prairie Home, Walton, and Waverly in Nebraska, United States.
 The district provides primary and secondary education for over 2000 students in grades K-12.
 The district is governed by a six-member community-elected board, and the current superintendent is Cory Worrell.

 Attendance area

 Within Lancaster County, the district includes Waverly, Prairie Home, and Walton, as well as small sections of Lincoln.

-Within Saunders County, it serves Alvo and Eagle.
+Within Cass County, it serves Alvo and Eagle.

 Within Otoe County the district includes most of Woodland Hills.

 The district extends into Saunders County.